adon-phd/Flat_Angle_Optimizer/README.md

 The tool is a command-line Python script that scans light and flat frame directories, determines optimal calibration centres, and optionally tags FITS headers with the group assignments.
 THIS CODE WILL WRITE A NEW FITS HEADER to your lights.
 If you don't have one, MAKE A BACK UP OF YOUR FILES!
 No warranty is provided whatsoever.
 Use at your own risk.

+## **UPDATE** NINA Automation

+We can now output a batch file that takes advantage of NINA's external script capacity.
+By calling the script we can return the required filter and angle combinations and avoid manual entry and management.
+Soon we will provide the required sequencer blocks to read the output and generate the FLAT files in a fully automated process.

 ### Installation

 Clone the repository and install dependencies: